garybernhardt/raptor/README.md

       Routes = Raptor.routes(self) do
         show "Profile.from_user"
       end

+      class Profile
+        def self.from_user(user)
+          ...
         end
+      end
+    end

 The `show` route here delegates to the `Profile.from_user` method, which presumably takes a `user` argument.
-This is where some magic happens.
 Raptor knows that it needs to call this method, and it knows that the method takes a `user`.
 It looks through its list of injectables [TODO: name?] for one called "user".
 There is one by default, `Raptor::Injectables::CurrentUser`, which returns the current logged-in user.
 Raptor calls it to get the current user, then passes it to `Profile.from_user`.
 From there, it goes through the normal request process: it builds a Profiles::OnePresenter from the profile and renders `views/profiles/show.html.erb` with it.

-This is much of the magic of Raptor.
-It will infer arguments to all kinds of things: domain objects, as shown here, but also presenters, records, and requirements.
+Raptor will infer arguments to all kinds of things: domain objects, as shown here, but also presenters, records, and requirements.
 This is how form parameters are handled, for example.
-If your route delegates to `PostCreator.create(params)`, Raptor will magically inject the actual request params as an argument.
+If your route delegates to `PostCreator.create(params)`, Raptor will automatically inject the actual request params as an argument.
 You can do the stuff you'd do in a Rails controller without hard coupling yourself to an ActionController::Base class.
 The reduced coupling makes testing super easy and allows reuse (anyone who needs to create a post can use PostCreator!)

 ## Specifying the authentication mechanism

-## Raptor request process
+## General raptor request process

+The seven routes' exact behavior differs, but shares this skeleton:

 - Step through all routes, choosing the first that matches.
-- Delegate to the domain object, inferring arguments as needed.
+- Delegate to the domain object, which may be a record, inferring arguments as needed.
   - If an exception is raised, route it and end this process
 - Instantiate the presenter with the domain object
 - Pass the presenter to the template